-Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check.

-Changing the way, you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+Changing the way you pay your Part D late enrollment penalty.
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
 To change your payment method.

-Option 4: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board check
+Option 4: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board check.

 You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board check.
-Contact Member Services for more information about how to pay your penalty this way.
+Contact customer service for more information about how to pay your penalty this way.
 We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the back cover of this document.)
+(Phone numbers for customer service are printed on the back cover of this document.)

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your Part D late enrollment penalty.

 Your Part D late enrollment penalty is due in our office by the 1st of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st of the month.
 If we have not received your payment by the 1st of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty payment, if owed, within two months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact customer service to see if we can direct you to programs that will help with your costs.

 If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-(If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)
+(If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)